qbiomaster/qBioMaster-introduction/Detailed program.md

 Based on the regulation of bacterial chemotaxis

----

 ### Genome Biophysics (8h - MN)

-1. DNA (1.5h).
+1. DNA (1h).

-   1. What is DNA?
+   1. (30') What is DNA?
 DNA is the molecule that carries information.
 Double helix structure.
+Basepairing. `construct: DNAbasics`.
-Basepairing.
-DNA in biotechnology: DNA origami.
+   2. (30') DNA in biotechnology: DNA origami. `construct: DNAorigami`.
+Talk by Gaetan Bellot.
-   2. DNA is a polymer.
-Models to understand the mechanical properties of DNA.
-Freely jointed chain and worm like chain models. `construct: modeling_DNA`
-   3. How can DNA build a chromosome?
-Bacterial chromosome organization as a simple model system.
-Chromosome choreography.
-Proteins acting on DNA management: replichore, topoisomerases, RNA polymerase, translocases and helicases. `construct: bacterialChromosome`

 2. Manipulating DNA (1.5h).
-   1. DNA supercoling.
+   1. (1h) DNA supercoling.
 Why is DNA supercoiled?
 What is the supercoiling state of DNA in a cell?
+Proteins acting on DNA management: replichore, topoisomerases, RNA polymerase, translocases and helicases.
 Example for bacteria.
 How can DNA supercoiling be manipulated in vitro?
 Principles and applications of magnetic tweezers. `construct: magTweezers_manipulateDNA`
-   2. Molecular motors that push DNA around.
-Use of optical tweezers to understand the mechanisms of molecular motors: translocases and DNA packaging motors. `opticalTweezers_protein_stepSize`
+   2. (30') Use of optical tweezers to understand the mechanisms of molecular motors. `OTconstruct`.
+Talk by Ashley Nord.

-3. Nucleosomes and epigenetics (1h).
+3. Nucleosomes and epigenetics (1.5h).

-   1. First level of higher order chromatin structure in eukaryotes: the nucleosome.
+   1. (30') First level of higher order chromatin structure in eukaryotes: the nucleosome.
 Structure of the nucleosome.
 Histones, histone octamers, and how DNA is wrapped around. `construct: nucleosomeParticle`
-   2. What is epigenetics?
+   2. (30') What is epigenetics?
 Histone modifications can alter the structure of chromatin and the function of the nucleus.
 Catalogue of the most relevant histone modifications. `construct: histoneModifications`
-   3. Proteins that can read and write histone modifications.
+   3. (30') Proteins that can read and write histone modifications.
 How do they work?
 Examples from single molecule manipulation, and fluorescence. `construct: chromatinModifiers`

-4. Transcription factors (1.5h).
+4. Transcription factors (1h45').

-   1. What is a transcription factor? what are general and developmental TFs?
-Why so many? `construct: transcriptionFactors_introduction `
+   1. (30') What is a transcription factor? what are general and developmental TFs?
+Why so many?
+What are cis-regulatory elements?
-   2. How can we study the dynamics of TFs?
-Are they always bound to their targets?
-Study on the diffusion of TFs using sptPALM.  `construct: transcriptionFactorDiffusion`
-   3. What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
-Study of a genomic region using chip-seq profiles. `construct: mappingCREs_ChipSeq`.
+Study of a genomic region using chip-seq profiles.`construct: transcriptionFactors_introduction `
+   2. (30') How can we study the dynamics of TFs?
+Are they always bound to their targets?
+Study on the diffusion of TFs using sptPALM.  `construct: transcriptionFactorDiffusion`
+   3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
+Talk by William Bourguet.

-5. Higher-order chromatin structure (1.5h).
+5. Higher-order chromatin structure (1h45').
-   1. Chromosome territories.
-Intermediates scales between nucleosomes and territories.
+   1. (30') From nucleosomes to chromosome territories.
 Methods to detect organization at these meso-scales.
-High-throughput sequencing-based chromosome architecture (Hi-C like techniques).
-Topological associated domains and compartments. ```construct: plotContactMaps```
+High-throughput sequencing-based chromosome architecture (Hi-C like techniques). ```construct: plotContactMaps```
-   2. Localization of genes in the nucleus affect its function.
-How can DNA-FISH/FROS-based methods be used to detect localization of genomic regions in the nucleus?
-How can we measure physical distances from the localization of genomic spots? `construct: measureContactFrequencyMicroscopy`
-   3. Factors that modulate the organization of chromatin into domains and compartments.
+   3. (30') Factors that modulate the organization of chromatin into domains and compartments.
 Cohesin/condensin and loop extrusion.
 Monitoring loop extrusion with single-molecule TIRF microscopy.
 How can condensins modulate the higher order organization of bacterial chromosomes? `construct: ParB_condensin_bacteria`
-   4. Heterogeneity in chromosome organization.
+   4. (45') Heterogeneity in chromosome organization.
 Why it is important to detect chromatin organization in single cells?
 Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. `construct: buildPairwiseDistanceMaps`

-6. Modeling chromatin. `--> this section may go away the first year?`

-   1. cellular models using polymer dynamics.   `construct: modeling chromatin`
-   2. comparisons to experiments (HiC/ microscopy).

 ### Membrane Biophysics (xxh - PEM?)